zowe/docs-site/docs/troubleshoot/troubleshoot-zos-services.md

 ## z/OSMF JVM Cache Corruption

-If you are running Zowe 1.12 or 1.13 then there are situations where z/OSMF abends reporting a class cache problem.
-This problem has been resolved in Zowe 1.14.
+There are situations when z/OSMF abends when working with Zowe.
 The following is a snippet from the snap trace

 ```
 * ** ASSERTION FAILED ** at ./OSCachesysv.cpp:1213: